transformerlab/transformerlab-docs/for-teams/why.md

 Regardless of which of these you use, the raw experience—managing batch scripts, configuring SSH tunnels for notebooks, and manually tracking artifacts across file systems—creates friction that slows down research.

-**Transformer Lab for Teams** is an open-source research platform that sits *on top* of your existing compute infrastructure.
+**Transformer Lab** is an open-source research platform that sits *on top* of your existing compute infrastructure.
 It provides a modern interface, experiment tracking, and interactive development environments while letting your underlying schedulers and clouds do what they do best.

 <img src={require('./img/screenshot-tasks.png').default} width="400" />